Kaholo/kaholo-plugin-csv/README.md

 # kaholo-plugin-csv
-CSV plugin for Kaholo
+Kaholo Plugin for creating CSV files.

 ## Method: Create CSV
-This method will create a CSV files
+This method will create a new CSV file based on your input.

 ### Parameters:
-1) File path: The path where to create the file + the file name
+1) File path (String) **Required** - The file path where you want to create the CSV file.
-2) Headers: Headers for the CSV
+2) Headers (Text) **Required** - Headers for the CSV file.
+When adding the headers, separate them with a new line or pass an array of strings in JSON format.
+The number of headings dictates the number of columns to be created in the CSV file.
-3) Values: Values of the CSV
+3) Values (Text) **Required** - Values of the CSV file.
+When entering the data, separate the values with a new line (only one row), or pass a nested array of strings in JSON format, where each array represents a row in the CSV file.